Medical device maker Medtronic posts 1.5% rise in quarterly revenue

-(Reuters) - Medical device maker Medtronic Plc (MDT.N) reported 1.5% rise in quarterly revenue on Tuesday, boosted by higher sales at its minimally invasive therapies business.
+Aug 20 (Reuters) - Medical device maker Medtronic Plc reported 1.5% rise in quarterly revenue on Tuesday, boosted by higher sales at its minimally invasive therapies business.

 Net income attributable to the company fell to $864 million, or 64 cents per share, in the first quarter ended July 26, from $1.08 billion, or 79 cents per share, a year earlier.